Recreational Playing League

 The emphasis for the recreational playing leagues is for fun and ensuring that players get ample opportunity to have field playing time.
 Some leagues have policies which state that a player must play at least fifty percent (50%) of each game.
 This policy is totally league driven and league dependent.
-Players learn soccer skills as they proceed through their age groups
+Players learn soccer skills as they proceed through their age groups.
+These players are deemed to be 'recreational players'.

 Typically league registrations for play in the fall (play starting typically in August) often take place in the Feb.-April time frame, depending on the league.
 Some leagues have spring playing leagues and registration for these leagues could start in late December/early January.
 You would need to check with the league that you are interested in, as for their actual seasonal registration dates.
 Some leagues have co-ed play and others do not for spring season.
 Most of the teams for fall play are established by gender, unless it is a small league, where they may combine genders, to insure enough playing teams.
 Please note, you are not limited to signing up to play in just your city.
 If there is a league in another city, and you are willing to drive, you may sign-up to play there.
 This would also mean though that you would have to drive to weekly team practices in that city.